Causes of Plant Explosions

 Using Natural Gas to Clear the Pipes

 The dangers of cleaning fuel gas piping systems with natural gas is a growing concern among industrial workers and the Occupational Safety and Health Administration, as there have already been devastating tragedies linked to it.
 On February 7, 2010, an explosion occurred at the Kleen Energy site in Connecticut that was caused by using natural gas to clean a power plant that was under construction at the time.
-Reports say that this incident resulted in at least 50 injuries and the death of 6 people.
+Reports say that this incident resulted in at least 50 injuries and the deaths of 6 people.
 To clean the fuel gas piping system, workers were using a method called a "gas blow," which is when they use extreme pressure (650 pounds per square inch gauge) to push natural gas through the pipes.

 Over a period of 4 hours, the workers conducted 15 different gas blows through the pipes, causing both gas and debris to be released into the atmosphere.
 OSHA investigators note that in this incident, the employers did not have a safety meeting prior to the cleaning project.
-During such a meeting, they would have addressed both the hazards of the gas blows, as well as review the safety procedures for cleaning.
+During such a meeting, they would have addressed both the hazards of the gas blows, as well as reviewed the safety procedures for cleaning.
 The explosion occurred during the cleaning when the gas was caught in a congested area of the pipe; this led to the dispersion of the natural gas.
 The pipes that were being cleaned were located between a heat recovery generator; this area was overcrowded with equipment, making the area unsafe and a hazard.
-At the time of the explosion, there were an estimated 150 employees on site, nearly one-third of them suffered from the explosion.
+At the time of the explosion, there were an estimated 150 employees on site; nearly one-third of them suffered from the explosion.

 Chemical Explosion Catalysts